 Actually, the publishing business is not-for-profit.
 New Escapologist makes no money and never did.
 You can escape by embracing minimalism, embracing the Epicurean pleasures, and learning how to handle money.
 New Escapologist Issue Three: the Practicalities Issue and the book Escape Everything! are sources of information on how you can escape.

 Isn’t it better to try to change the world’s shortcomings than escape them?

 What would I do if I didn’t go to work?

 There are many options.
 Escapologists have reported enjoying travel, charity work, political activism, cottage industry, dedication to an art or craft, physical challenges, autodidactism, and decadent laziness.
-To help answer this question in sarcastic detail, the creator of New Escapologist keeps an online diary to document his post-escape life.
+To help answer this question in a sarcastic level of detail, our editor Mr. Wringham keeps an online diary to document a post-escape life.
 There is also a chapter dedicated to answering this question in Escape Everything!